modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 This is only one example and plugins can do way more and if you want to go even more low level you can also write your own koa middleware.

-See more instructions in the [writing-plugin](https://modern-web.dev/learn/test-runner/writing-plugin/) learn section.
+See more instructions in the [writing-plugin](../../learn/test-runner/writing-plugin/) learn section.

 ## Thanks for reading

-We are incredible proud of our first Modern Web Tool 🤗 &nbsp; and we do hope you find it useful as well.
+We are incredibly proud of our first Modern Web Tool 🤗 &nbsp; and we do hope you find it useful as well.
-If you find an issues or you are stuck [please let us know](https://github.com/modernweb-dev/web/issues/new).
+If you find an issues or if you are stuck [please let us know](https://github.com/modernweb-dev/web/issues/new).

 There is more to come so follow us on [Twitter](https://twitter.com/modern_web_dev) and if you like what you see please consider sponsoring the project on [Open Collective](https://opencollective.com/modern-web).